Gelman Library

-The Estelle and Melvin Gelman Library, more commonly known as Gelman Library, is the main library of The George Washington University, and is located on its Foggy Bottom campus.
-The Gelman Library, the Eckles Library on the Mount Vernon campus and the Virginia Science and Technology Campus Library in Ashburn comprise the trio known as the George Washington University Libraries.
+The Estelle and Melvin Gelman Library, more commonly known as Gelman Library, is the main library of George Washington University, and is located on its Foggy Bottom campus, at the corner of 22nd and H Streets.
+Along with the Eckles Library at the Mount Vernon College for Women and the library at the George Washington University Virginia Campus, it is one of three major libraries of George Washington University.
 The Himmelfarb Health Sciences Library and the Jacob Burns Law Library also serve the university.
 The Gelman Library is a member of the Washington Research Library Consortium and the Association of Research Libraries.